This version is still in development and is not considered stable yet. For the latest stable version, please use Micrometer 1.14.2!

 2 You can set any property from any property source.

-Micrometer passes these properties to the Exporters and the Examplar Sampler of the Prometheus client so you can use the exporter-, and the exemplar properties of the Prometheus Client.
+Micrometer passes these properties to the Exporters and the Exemplar Sampler of the Prometheus client, so you can use the exporter, and the exemplar properties of the Prometheus Client.

 4. Graphing